loic-carbonne/Man-Full-text-Search/README.md

 - mit.sh use groff linux command
 - mih.sh use [roffit](https://github.com/bagder/roffit), a nice nroff convertor tool that you have to install before running the script

-The folder *result* contains exemples of converted man files
+The folder *results* contains exemples of converted man files

 #### Step 2 : Indexing Man pages

 The second step is to create a table containing the man pages in postgreSQL

+To do this you have to create the table where we will index the man pages by connecting to your Postgres database and executing SQL script *create_db.sql*.

+Then fill the file *bdd.php* with your connection to database informations, and run the script *export_to_db.php* to index man pages to the database.

 #### Step 3 : Build the web interface

 The third step is to build an web page permitting to request the postgreSQL database.

+Fill the file *bdd.php* with your connection to database informations, then drop *bdd.php*, *css_file.css* and *index.php* in your web php server.

+Now you can use the man full text search web page !